Applications Open • April 2026

 What Students Say

-This program completely changed my perspective on what it means to be a global citizen.
+This program changed my perspective on what it means to be a global citizen.
 The connections I made with Korean students were genuine and eye-opening.
 I came back with friends for life and a deeper understanding of another culture.

 - S.M.